26 June 2023

 Throughout June we have seen a series of higher lows.
 This indicates that buyers are no longer patiently waiting for price levels to settle and are no longer waiting for a further low.

-While current price levels are higher than at the start of the month they are in line with prices from mid-May.
 In May, buyers seemed more content to wait on the sidelines and see if further lows would arrive.
 In this moment, the buyers have moved from the sidelines and are now actively purchasing – a sign that many see there being little chance of a significantly lower price in the near future.

 Without positive fundamental news it seems unlikely that price will drop much from the current levels in the immediate future and the potential for prices to rise further, as buyers compete to lock in their supply, seems to be the more likely possibility.